TomNuttall/aws-queue-demo/README.md

 # aws-queue-demo

-Demo Project to explore setting up queues and Cognito.
+Demo Project to explore setting up a queue workflow with SQS and Cognito.

 Client can add messages to a queue, lambda processes queue messages and adds to DLQ if error.